DNN Modularization via Activation-Driven Training: Empirical Results

-\looseness-1 In terms of FLOPs, in the VGG16-CIFAR10 model, {\approach} yields a reduction of 5.94\% on average compared to MwT; for the ResNet18-CIFAR10 model (not shown), the difference is 1.31\%.
-The sharp decrease in \approach's model sizes is not reflected in the required FLOPs because most of the computation is in convolutional~layers~\cite{li2016pruning}.
-For example, our analysis shows that convolutional layers occupy 43.76\% of weights but account for 94.33\% of FLOPs in the VGG16-CIFAR10 model, with the remainder attributed to the FC layers.
+\looseness-1 In terms of FLOPs, in the VGG16-CIFAR10 model, {\approach} yields average reductions of 5.9\%, 80.4\%, and 78.9\% relative to MwT, GradSplitter, and INCITE, respectively.
+In VGG16–CIFAR100, \approach yields 14.5\% more FLOPs than MwT, while reducing FLOPs by 94.4\% and 95.2\% compared to GradSplitter and INCITE, respectively.
+For the ResNet18-CIFAR10 model (elided for space), the reductions are 1.31\% for MwT and 78.7\% for GradSplitter; INCITE does not support ResNet18.
+In Figure~\ref{fig:rq2_composed_model_size_cifar10}, the sharp decrease in \approach's model sizes is not reflected in the required FLOPs because most of the computation is in convolutional~layers~\cite{li2016pruning}.
+For example, our analysis shows that convolutional layers occupy 43.8\% of weights but account for 94.3\% of FLOPs in the VGG16-CIFAR10 model, with the remainder attributed to the FC layers.

-\looseness-1 \textbf{Module replacement}: { In this use case, we compare replacement strategies in {\approach} and CNNSplitter~\cite{cnnsplitter}, specifically focusing on substituting a module from a weak model $\mathcal{M}_{w}$ having low accuracy with a higher accuracy module $\mathbf{m}^c_s$ for the same class $c$ decomposed from a strong model $\mathcal{M}_{s}$.
-Since the replacement strategies of {\approach} and CNNSplitter are entirely independent of their training and decomposition steps, we use the same set of modules generated by our modularization process as inputs for both replacement approaches. } Specifically, we train VGG16~\cite{vggmodel} and ResNet18~\cite{resnetmodel} and use them as strong models.
+\looseness-1 \textbf{Module Replacement} -- We compare replacement strategies in {\approach} and CNNSplitter~\cite{cnnsplitter}, specifically focusing on substituting a module from a weak model $\mathcal{M}_{w}$ having low accuracy with a higher accuracy module $\mathbf{m}^c_s$ for the same class $c$ decomposed from a strong model $\mathcal{M}_{s}$.
+Since the replacement strategies of {\approach} and CNNSplitter are entirely independent of their training and decomposition steps, we use the same set of modules generated by our modularization process as inputs for both replacement approaches.
+Specifically, we train VGG16~\cite{vggmodel} and ResNet18~\cite{resnetmodel} and use them as strong models.
 To build a weak model $\mathcal{M}_{w}$, we use LeNet5~\cite{lenet5}, which comprises a stack of three convolutional and two FC layers.
 We conduct the experiments on two common types of weak DNN models: overfitted and underfitted~\cite{ma2018mode}.
 To obtain overfitted models, which have perfect accuracy on the training set and low accuracy on the test set, we randomly sample 10\% of training data and disable data augmentation~\cite{shorten2019survey}, dropout~\cite{srivastava2014dropout}, and weight decay~\cite{krogh1991simple}, as done in prior work~\cite{cnnsplitter}.
 To obtain underfitted models, which have low accuracy on both sets, we train LeNet5 with only 5\% of {the standard 200 epochs} and evaluate its performance~\cite{cnnsplitter}.